paolodesiati/paolodesiati.github.io/content/authors/admin/_index.md

 ## About Me

-Paolo Desiati is a Research Professor at the Wisconsin IceCube Particle Astrophysics Center (WIPAC), a research center of the University of Wisconsin - Madison.
+Paolo Desiati is a research professor at the Wisconsin IceCube Particle Astrophysics Center (WIPAC), a center at the University of Wisconsin-Madison.
+His research focuses on cosmic ray physics through his work with the IceCube Neutrino Observatory, the High Altitude Water Cherenkov (HAWC) Observatory, and the Southern Wide-field Gamma-ray Observatory (SWGO), performing experimental analyses and simulation studies of cosmic rays.
+He collaborates with various teams to create multi-experiment combined analyses, aiming to provide comprehensive insights into the complexities of cosmic rays.
+Additionally, Paolo conducts numerical calculations of particle trajectories using computational astrophysical magnetic field models to develop theoretical frameworks for testing against observational data.